 Dear IBN Switzerland Members,

-Ultimately, though, this network is about the members – over the last 12 months, the Network has continued to grow.
+Ultimately, though, this network is about the members – over the last 12 months, the Network has continued to grow and has now reached over 500 members.
 We look forward to welcoming new members so pass on the website www.irishbusinessnetwork.ch or our LinkedIn Group or our new Facebook Page.

-Looking forward to 2017 – do let us know what interests you in terms of topics and speakers to ensure an even more interesting programme for 2017.
+Looking forward to 2015 – we plan a series of interesting events at each chapter – so let us know which topics are of interest to you.
 These themed events give you the opportunity to meet likeminded professionals based in Switzerland, hear from interesting speakers and build your own professional network.
 We are also interested in hearing from companies in Switzerland interesting in hosting an event in Basel, Zurich or Suisse Romande – please contact the local chapter head for further information.

 President of the Swiss Irish Business Network